 In 2016, the NBU presented the new concept of currency regulation, which provides for a phased and gradual simplification/cancellation of currency restrictions towards a regime of free movement of capital defined in an agreement with the EU.
 In addition, the roadmap for the gradual cancellation of currency restrictions with implementation phases which are tied to specific macroeconomic conditions instead of calendar dates was developed together with IMF experts.
-On 7 July 2018, the Law of Ukraine "On Currency and Currency Operations" No. 2473-VIII dated 21 June 2018 (the "Currency Law") became effective and will be put into operation on 7 February 2019.
+On 7 July 2018, the Law of Ukraine "On Currency and Currency Operations" No. 2473-VIII dated 21 June 2018 (the "Currency Law") became effective and was put into operation on 7 February 2019.
 The Currency Law creates relevant legal basis for currency regulatory regime, which establishes new approaches to ensuring unified state policy in the sphere of currency operations and free implementation of currency operations on the territory of Ukraine, and also specificities of exercising currency supervision, exchange of information between subjects of currency operations, including currency supervision authorities, and application of coercive measures for breach of requirements of currency legislation.
-The Currency Law provides that until 6 January 2019, the NBU and other state authorities have to harmonize their regulations in accordance with this Law and ensure adoption of regulations, which are required for implementation of the Currency Law.
+The Currency Law provides that until 6 January 2019, the NBU and other state authorities have to harmonise their regulations in accordance with this Law and ensure adoption of regulations, which are required for implementation of the Currency Law.
+On 2 January 2019, the NBU adopted eight regulations setting out new currency regulation rules in line with the Currency Law.
+The regulations took effect on 7 February 2019, along with the Currency Law becoming operational.
+The new regulations abolished, among others measures, (i) the individual licencing regime for cross border payments in foreign currency (replacing it with a more flexible electronic limits system), and (ii) the registration of cross-border loans with the NBU.
+Additionally, the NBU softened a number of previously established temporary restrictions and took further steps towards the general liberalisation of foreign currency transactions.